ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 After starting the game, don't move the mouse, otherwise input will be switched to mouse automatically by default.
 Optionally, you can remove the mouse mapping in Supermodel.ini.

+If your screen's resolution is 16:9 and the game is 4:3, adjust motion pointer AR correction to 1333 to get the correct crosshair moving aspect ratio.

 Calibrate the gun crosshair in the game's Service and Test menu.
 If unable to exit the calibration screen by pressing 7 (default for Test), try to press 5 (default for Service) and 7 together several times.

-If your screen's resolution is 16:9 and the game is 4:3, you need to modify ScaleYaw from 1000 to 1333 in the config file in order to get the correct crosshair moving scale (and restart app, text editor needs to be run as admin).

 <br>

-## < Demul > emulator PC lightgun aiming sample config
+## < Demul > emulator PC lightgun aiming

 For Hikaru arcade games like Brave Firefighters, follow the instructions of [lightgun emulation option 2](#option-2-lightgun-emulation-replacing-gamepad-stick), and assign keys for example: